La Crosse County voters strongly support repealing Wisconsin's ban on abortions in advisory referendum

 Seventy-five percent of voters said they want to see the 1849 law repealed and 25% said they think the state should keep the law.

-Vernon and Milwaukee County also polled voters on their feelings towards the state's current law on abortion.
+Vernon and Milwaukee counties also polled voters on their feelings towards the state's current law on abortion.
+In Vernon County, voters approved repealing the law by a margin of 65% to 35%.

 During the midterm elections this past November, Dane and Racine counties asked residents the same question at the voting booth.
 Eighty-five percent of voters in Dane County said they want the state to repeal the law, and 71% of voters in Racine voted for a repeal as well.